Skip to content

 2. Even the best organic wholesome food is likely to be deficient in at least some essential nutrients such as minerals, amino acids and omega oils.
 Soil depletion has led to depletion of the whole food chain and selecting premium essential supplements will make a huge difference in your dog’s life and health, including their skin.
 My dog Skai gets the following: GreenMin, FeelGood Omega oil, probiotics and whole-food based vitamins.

 3. Some people do not realize that skin is permeable so toxins can readily penetrate it and accumulate in the body.
 Unlike our dogs’ ancestors, modern canines live in environments that are polluted and toxic.
-Environmental toxins are ever present and it is wise to wash your dog at least once a month and do a liver detox every six months (6 weeks for the initial cleanse and 4 weeks for follow-up cleanses).
+Environmental toxins are ever present and it is wise to wash your dog at least once a month and do an initial 4 week cleanse with LiverTune and then ongoing for one week per month as part of preventive care.

 4. I recommend always using simple products made of plant-based soaps and herbs.
 If your dog’s shampoo label contains chemicals and words that suggest artificial ingredients, exchange it for all-natural products that preserve natural oils.